CapricanDRJ/HadesStarCommunityData/docs/corp/59b15e2c8e6b94f918d86a75ed857c47c1d12726a67bfbc314828e5d25fbbbc9/index.md

 ```
 Welcome to Year 2 of the Great Conquest!
 We love to WIN!
 We can not a
 ccept new members during a WS match.
 If rejected, join our Discord &
-we will happily arrange your arrival after the match!}
+we will happily arrange your arrival after the match!
 ```
 ### [Discord](https://discord.gg/ZxWsQDeHKm)
 ### Whitestar Bonus ❌